Skip to content

 def transform_line_word_char_counts(*, lines: list[str]) -> dict[str, int]:

-"""T: Create a simple summary: line count, word count, character count.
+"""T: Summarize a list of lines: line count, word count, character count.

 lines: List of lines from the text file.